Urchmaney/submane/README.md

 # Submane
-A rails gem for subscription management.
+A rails engine for subscription management.

 ## Installation